Determining sampling precision

 • Over-count a pilot and draw sub-samples.

-• Use a sampling strategy that results in an acceptable variance.
+• Use a sampling strategy that results in an acceptable variance and CE.

 How do I account for heterogeneity?